AllergicAlligator/2025ICMEM/README.md

 [Task Control Panel](https://allergicalligator.github.io/ocean_challenge_2025/update.html)

-Note that, the firestore access has been set to readonly.
+Note that, for security purposes, the firestore access would have been set to readonly.

 ```
 service cloud.firestore {